Download (PDF: 307 KB)

 d.
 How can the government do this?
 Isn’t it a 5th Amendment takings?

 The order by the CDC is based under Section 361 of the Public Health Service Act, and is designed to “prevent the further spread of COVID-19.”
-Legal challenges are anticipated.
+Legal challenges are underway.

 e.
 Does a property owner have a legal obligation to notify tenants of the CDC order or their right to file an attestation?